aachiritoaei/weather-app-sosm/README.md

 There are no checks for input correctness for the API calls or duplicates.

 For a small demo, android_demo.webm is available.

+I tried to use the Places API from Google in order to have an autocomplete search for cities, but API Quota Limits made this not reliable, as I was reaching the limit pretty fast. (can be seen in the commented code)